 The objectives are labelled in the external "Act4nature international" scheme, supported by the "Business for Nature" initiative.
-This indicator is calculated in the form of an achievement rate for the actions undertaken from 2020 to 2022 and extended in 2023.
-These actions relate to taking biodiversity issues into account in the biomass policy, CO_2 emissions, R&D, internal governance, Green Bonds, awareness-raising and training, etc. The indicator's scope covers the Group.
+To date, this indicator is calculated in the form of an achievement rate for the actions undertaken from 2023 to 2025.
+This achievement rate covers the 18 actions that meet the Group's 2023-2025 commitments in terms of: reducing the contribution of activities to major pressure factors; preservation, restoration, regeneration; improving knowledge and sharing it; transformation of our processes, our organisation and our skills.

-Responsible land management commitment KPI: Implementation rate of innovative solutions encouraging multifunctional land use generated by fleet (I/KWh)
+Responsible land management commitment

+KPI: Implementation rate of innovative solutions encouraging multifunctional land use

-The introduction of innovative solutions for multi-use of land is based on the commissioning of agrivoltaic projects and/or floating PV projects.
+The introduction of innovative solutions for multi-use of land is based on the commissioning of agrivoltaic projects and/or floating solar power projects.
 The commissioning of the Group's flagship projects by 2026 at the latest shall signal full deployment.
 The indicator's scope covers the Group.

-Integrated and sustainable water management commitment KPI: Water intensity: water consumed/electricity
+Integrated and sustainable water management commitment

+KPI: Water intensity: water consumed/electricity generated by the fleet

-The indicator is the ratio of water consumed to the electrical generation of the Group's fleet.
+The indicator is the ratio of water consumed to the electrical generation of the Group's fleet (l/kWh).
 Water consumption for heat generation and other Group activities is not taken into account to calculate the indicator.
 The indicator's scope covers the Group.
-The 2022 value for this indicator is subject to reasonable assurance check by Deloitte & Associés ($\sqrt{$).
+The 2023 value for this indicator is subject to reasonable assurance check by PwC ($\sqrt{}$).